Japan Has Created the First Artificial Womb

 • A nutrient delivery circuit that supplies everything an embryo needs to grow

-• Sensors and AI regulators that monitor fetal movement, heartbeat, and development in real time
+• Sensors and AI regulators could monitor fetal movement, heartbeat, and development in real time

 The Bigger Picture: Why Japan?